mickybart/gnulinux_support/Docs/archlinux.md

 #compile it only if you need it.
 Check PKGBUILD of hybris-device-?-?
 cd systemd-legacy
 makepkg -s
-sudo pacman -U --asdeps {libsystemd,systemd-legacy}-2*.pkg.tar.xz sudo pacman -U systemd-sysvcompat*.pkg.tar.xz cd ..
+sudo pacman -U --asdeps {systemd-legacy-libsystemd,systemd-legacy}-2*.pkg.tar.xz sudo pacman -U systemd-legacy-sysvcompat*.pkg.tar.xz cd ..

 #hybris-device-?-? that you need